wxMEdit/wxMEdit/README.txt

-wxMEdit is a cross-platform Text/Hex Editor written in C++ & wxWidgets. wxMEdit is an improved version of MadEdit which has been discontinued. wxMEdit supports many useful functions, e.g. Bookmark, Syntax Highlightings, Word Wraps, Encodings, Column/Hex Modes, Updates checking, and a Plugin system(not work yet).
+wxMEdit is a cross-platform Text/Hex Editor written in C++ & wxWidgets. wxMEdit is an improved version of MadEdit which has been discontinued. wxMEdit supports many useful functions, e.g. Bookmark, Syntax Highlightings, Word Wraps, Encodings, Column/Hex Modes, Updates checking.
 In HexMode, wxMEdit can open large files which size is up to 32GB (INT_MAX*16).

 Supported Platforms:
 -------------------
-A. Linux, FreeBSD/OpenBSD/NetBSD, Mac OS X, OpenIndiana and other Unix-like OSes (__WXGTK__):
+A. Linux, FreeBSD/OpenBSD/NetBSD, macOS, OpenIndiana and other Unix-like OSes (__WXGTK__):
    a.
 GNU C++ 3.x~9.x OR clang++ 2.8 or higher:
       Required Tools and Libraries to compile:
       1. autoconf 2.63 or higher
       2. automake 1.11.1 or higher
-      3. wxWidgets 2.8/3.0 with Unicode enabled
+      3. wxWidgets 2.8/3.0/3.2 with Unicode enabled
       4. Boost 1.53.0 or higher
       5. ICU4C 50 or higher
       6. libcurl 7.15.5 or higher